Speaker-adaptive neural vocoders for parametric speech synthesis systems: Experiments

 \subsection{Subjective test results}

-To evaluate the perceptual quality of the proposed system, mean opinion score (MOS) tests were performed\footnote{Generated audio samples are available at the following url:\\ \url{https://sewplay.github.io/demos/vocoder_adaptation/}}.
-In the tests\footnote{The tests were performed in an acoustically isolated room using a Sennheiser HD650 headphone.}, 12 native Korean listeners were asked to make quality judgments about the synthesized speech using the following five possible responses: 1 = Bad; 2 = Poor; 3 = Fair; 4 = Good; and 5 = Excellent.
-In total, 20 utterances were randomly selected from the test set and were then synthesized using the different neural vocoders.
-To verify vocoding performance, speech samples synthesized by conventional vocoders such as ITFTE and WORLD (D4C edition \cite{morise2016d4c}) were also included.
+To evaluate the perceptual quality of the proposed system, mean opinion score (MOS) tests were performed\footnote{Generated audio samples are available at the following url:\\ \url{https://sewplay.github.io/demos/vocoder_adaptation}}.
+In the tests, twelve native Korean listeners were asked to make quality judgments about the synthesized speech based on the following five possible responses: 1 = Bad; 2 = Poor; 3 = Fair; 4 = Good; and 5 = Excellent.
+Note that the listening tests were performed in an acoustically isolated room using a Sennheiser HD650 headphone.
+In total, twenty utterances were randomly selected from the test set and were then synthesized by using the different neural vocoders.
+To verify vocoding performance, the speech samples synthesized by the conventional vocoders such as ITFTE and WORLD (D4C edition \cite{morise2016d4c}) were also included.

-As presented in Figure~\ref{fig:mos}, the subjective test results confirm the effectiveness of each system in several ways: (1) In both the analysis and synthesis (A/S) and SPSS frameworks, the SD vocoders performed worst because it was difficult to learn the target speaker's characteristics with such a small amount of training data.
+As presented in Figure~\ref{fig:mos}, the subjective test results confirm the effectiveness of each system in several ways: (1) In both the analysis and synthesis (A/S) and TTS frameworks, the SD vocoders performed worst because it was difficult to learn the target speaker's characteristics with such a small amount of training data.
 (2) As the SI models could represent multiple speaker's voices, they were able to synthesize more natural speech than than the SD approaches.
 (3) Across all the training methods, the SA version achieved the best quality, which confirms that adapting the multi-speaker model to the target speaker's database is beneficial for the vocoding performance.
-(4) Comparing with the WaveNet, the ExcitNet performed much better overall, confirming that decoupling the formant component of the speech signal via an LP inverse filter significantly improves the modeling accuracy.
-(5) Consequently, the SPSS system with the proposed SA-ExcitNet vocoder achieved 3.80 and 3.77 MOS for the Korean male and Korean female speakers, respectively.
+(4) Comparing with the WaveNet, the ExcitNet performed better overall, confirming that decoupling the formant component of the speech signal via an LP inverse filter significantly improves the modeling accuracy.
+(5) Consequently, the TTS system with the proposed SA-ExcitNet vocoder achieved 3.80 and 3.77 MOS for the Korean male and Korean female speakers, respectively.